ArgonSilicon/tscfat/Docs/source/Install.rst

 Installation
 ------------

-There are two ways to install the toolbox:

-1. Pip install via The Python Package Index `PyPi <https://pypi.org/>`_
+The toolbox can be installed via The Python Package Index `PyPi <https://pypi.org/>`_

-2. `Cloning <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository/>`_ the project from `GitHub <https://github.com/>`_ repository
+It is also possible to `Clone <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository/>`_ the project from `GitHub <https://github.com/>`_ repository and try it without installation.

-1. Pip install
+Pip install
 ^^^^^^^^^^^^^^

+Pip installation is the recommended way to install the toolbox.

 Pip install::

 	pip install tscfat

-2. Cloning the repository
+Cloning the repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The source code is currently hosted on GitHub at: <https://github.com/ArgonSilicon/tscfat/>.
 To clone the repository, open the terminal and change your current working directory to the location where you want to clone the repository directory.
 Then type in the following clone command::